readium/webpub-manifest/contexts/default/README.md

 }
 ```

-In addition to the `title` element, the manifest <span class="rfc">may</span> also contain an optional `subtitle` element with exactly the same syntax.
+In addition to the `title` element, the manifest <strong class="rfc">may</strong> also contain an optional `subtitle` element with exactly the same syntax.

 ```json
 "title": "Flatland"
 "subtitle": "A Romance of Many Dimensions"
 ```

-The manifest <span class="rfc">may</span> also contain a `sortAs` element to provide a single sortable string, used by a client to organize a collection of publications:
+The manifest <strong class="rfc">may</strong> also contain a `sortAs` element to provide a single sortable string, used by a client to organize a collection of publications:

 ```json
 "title": "A Tale of Two Cities"